bguerout/dashrun/README.md

 ### Probe

-You need first to create a `probe` to send message from the forked process to the dashboard.
+You need first to create a `probe` to send message from your script (forked process) to the dashboard.

 A probe can be a simple line of code in your script: